Skip to main content

 validation_invalid_amount — HTTP 400

-What it means: The amount field is not a positive integer or exceeds maximum.
+What it means: The amount field is not a positive integer (in minor units), or it exceeds the maximum.

-Next action: fix_input · Retryable: no (fix the input)
+Next action: fix_request · Retryable: no (fix the input)

 Likely causes (ranked):